 ...
-But before relaxing there is a bit of work to do, so where possible I like to prepare these easy picnic dessert ideas in advance... makes life so much easier!
+But before relaxing there is a bit of work to do, so where possible try to prepare these easy picnic dessert ideas in advance... makes life so much easier!

 So if you know in advance that you have time to make a cake, or a slice, or to plan a special fruit platter that the kids will love, then gather these ideas and prepare to have a bit of fun!